vloup/keycloak-wsfed/README.md

 * Keycloak clients (WS Resources), with Keycloak acting as an IdP/STS.
 * Other IdPs, with Keycloak acting as an Identity Broker.

-The WS-Fed protocol does not specify the format of the tokens, but this module supports SAML 2.0, SAML 1.1 and JWT tokens for its operations.
+The WS-Fed protocol does not specify the format of the tokens, but this module supports SAML 2.0 and SAML 1.1 tokens for its operations.

 This module is currently working on 3.4.3.Final (check tags for compatibility with previous keycloak versions)